-My experience as a rookie chef has shown how necessary it is to separate the brisket.
-In this article, I'll address the question, "can you cut a brisket in half" in the practical sense.
-Then I'll tell you how it should be done step-by-step.
+In this article, I'll address the question, "Can you cut a brisket in half?"
+Then, I'll tell you how it should be done step-by-step.
 I’ll also cover how to trim a brisket, and how to slice it.
 Let’s go!

-The preparations can begin if you've finally got a piece of brisket.
-You probably think at first sight: "how do I start with it?".
+You’re probably thinking, "What have I gotten myself into?".
 At least that's how I felt with my first real brisket.
-I was faced with a long, 15 pounds lump of brisket streaked with fat and didn't quite know what to do.
+I was faced with a massive, 15-pound hunk of beef streaked with fat and didn't quite know what to do.
 Fear not!
 I’ll walk you through the halving process step by step.

 First, you have to know that brisket is made of two muscles, the flat and the point.
 A thick pocket of white fat separates these muscles.
 There is also another layer of fat on top of the brisket.